David Kellner

-Kellner was born in Liebertwolkwitz, near Leipzig.
+Kellner was born in Liebertwolkwitz, near Leipzig in the Electorate of Saxony.
 Apart from compositions for the lute, which are today highly regarded, he wrote on the theory of music and particularly on writing for equal temperament.
 His diagram of the circle of fifths is the earliest extant example of the modern layout with major keys and minor keys in two concentric circles, the major immediately outside its relative minor.